spatie/icalendar-generator/README.md

 #### Timezones

-By default events will not use timezones, this means an event like noon at 12 o'clock will be shown for someone in New York at a different time than for someone in Sydney.
+By default, events will not use timezones.
+This means an event like noon at 12 o'clock will be shown for someone in New York at a different time than for someone in Sydney.

 If you want to show an event at the exact time it is happening, for example, a talk at an online conference streamed around the world.
 Then you should consider using timezones.

-This package relies on the timezones provided by [PHP DateTime](https://www.php.net/manual/en/datetime.settimezone.php) if you want to include these timezones in an event you can do the following.
+This package relies on the timezones provided by [PHP DateTime](https://www.php.net/manual/en/datetime.settimezone.php) if you want to include these timezones in an event you can do the following:

 ``` php
 $start = new DateTime('6 march 2019 15:00', new DateTimeZone('Europe/Brussels'))